valentin98fiorenza/FreeCodeCamp-Projects/README.md

-# FreeCodeCamp-Projects
+# Budget App

-### This repository contains the final projects of the FreeCodeCamp "A" and "B" courses required to obtain the certifications
+This is the boilerplate for the Budget App project.
+Instructions for building your project can be found at https://www.freecodecamp.org/learn/scientific-computing-with-python/scientific-computing-with-python-projects/budget-app